 Does It Work for Weight Loss?

 The short answer is yes.
 The diet is a four-day 1,200-calorie and four-week 1,600-calorie meal plan based on predominately whole foods, so if your daily calorie needs are above this amount, you will lose weight on this plan.

 With that said, there's nothing inherently unique about this diet compared to most other calorie-restricted programs.
 While monounsaturated fats are healthy, they are not a magical nutrient that will help you shed weight — especially the suggested 15 pounds in 32 days.
 This is difficult for most of us to do, with or without an exercise program.

 Is the Flat Belly Diet Safe?

-1. The diet is loosely based on the Mediterranean diet, which is backed by decades of research and has been ranked the No. 1 Best Diet by U.S. News and World Report.
+1. The diet is loosely based on the Mediterranean diet, which is backed by decades of research and is ranked the No. 1 Best Diet Overall by U.S. News & World Report.
 The diet focuses on eating whole, nutrient-dense foods with a particular emphasis on eating healthy monounsaturated fats.